ULL-ESIT-PL/hello-jison/location/README.md

 ## Lexical rules

 We create a token `UNEXPECTED` to catch the unexpected characters.
-It abosorbs all the characters until the end.
+It absorbs all the characters until the end.

 ```js
 %%